Tyrrrz/Tyrrrz.me/data/blog/fakes-over-mocks/Post.md

 }
 ```

-The database is a dependency to another component...:
+This database is a dependency to another component that is used to read, search, and send mail:

 ```csharp
 public class MailManager